Sanavesa/sanavesa.github.io/README.md

 # Resources
-Welcome to Mohammad AlAli's resources and links.
+Welcome to Mohammad AlAli's resources and links for presentations.

-Thank you for being a great audience.
-You may contact me at [malali@bankbouyan.com](mailto:malali@bankbouyan.com).

 ## Boubyan 2024 - Bedaina 8
 The resources below include what we covered in the session.